-Nginx- Pronounced EngineX, this is a web server.
+Nginx- Pronounced as EngineX, this is a web server.
 It also functions as a load balancer and an HTTP cache.

 Caddy- This is an open source web server written in Go programming language.
-It uses Go Standard library.
+It uses the Go Standard library.
 It is known for enabling HTTPS by default.